Inland Glaucoma Center

 Angle Closure or Closed Angle

-For narrow angles which is critically narrow, a small hole in the iris can be created with a laser to allow fluid in the eye to circulate which will decrease the risk of angle closure attack occurring.
-Your eye doctor can review the risk and benefits of this procedure.
+For those with critically narrow angles, a small hole in the iris can be created using a laser as part of glaucoma treatment.
+This procedure allows fluid in the eye to circulate better, thereby decreasing the risk of an angle closure attack.
+Your eye doctor can review the risks and benefits of this approach.

 Ocular imaging: OCT Gonioscopy